 - The DSSI and the Common Framework are important instruments for debt relief, and efforts should be made to continue to operationalize them. - The Catastrophe Containment Relief Trust grants for debt service relief to be strengthened through a coordination approach for fund raising.
-However, the Trust has scarce resources after the sanctions of the 5th tranche and creditors are reluctant to extend the timelines. - The Resilience and Sustainability Trust has commenced operations from May 1, 2022 needs to be continued as an important source of financing for middle income countries under debt stress. - The Fund's existing instrument of PRGT would continue to be relevant in the context of heavily indebted poor countries.

-The WHO has said the following instruments would need to be pursued:
+However, the Trust has scarce resources after the sanctions of the 5th tranche and creditors are reluctant to extend the timelines. - The Resilience and Sustainability Trust which has commenced operations from May 1, 2022 needs to be continued as an important source of financing for middle income countries under debt stress. - The Fund's existing instrument of Poverty Reduction and Growth Trust (PRGT) would continue to be relevant in the context of heavily indebted poor countries. - The WHO has said the following instruments would need to be pursued: - The coronavirus continues to witness new waves and the ACT-Accelerator to ensure equitable distribution of health tools would continue to need world finance.